nikhilsath/crossbook/README.md

     - Text fields -> a simple text input.
     - Number fields -> a number input.
     - Date fields -> an HTML date picker.
-    - Textarea (long text) -> a rich text editor area (actually an editable `<div>` with formatting toolbar, plus a hidden field to capture the formatted content as HTML).
+    - Textarea (long text) -> a Quill editor instance storing HTML in a hidden input.
     - Boolean fields -> a toggle checkbox input.
     - `multi_select` fields now render as searchable dropdowns with checkboxes and tag-style badges for selected values.
 Users can filter options live, deselect tags with ✖, and all changes autosave automatically.
 A Tailwind-styled dropdown appears inline with live filtering and closing behavior.
   - If the field is **not** in edit mode, the macro will display the value in a read-only format: